-HTTPS By Default – Making The Case For Going Green With Site-Wide SSL
+HTTPS By Default – Going Green With Site-Wide SSL

-Recently on our Georgia Web Development Website we made the switch to full site-wide SSL by default.
+Back in 2015 on our Georgia Web Development website we made the switch to full site-wide SSL by default.
 We even took it a step further and implemented what is known as “Force SSL”.
 Force SSL utilizes code that automatically redirects all non-secure HTTP requests to the respective secure HTTPS URL.
 Like it’s name implies, force SSL forces all browser communication with the website to occur over a secure, encrypted connection.

 We’re thoroughly convinced through our own experience, testing, and working knowledge of deploying Site-Wide SSL that it’s benefits far outweigh any arguments against using it.